matej-istuk/S3BOT/README.txt

 I plan on mainly improving the evaluation function of the engine.

-I'm still working on some of the finishing touches (and there may be some bugs lurking), so the GitHub repo isn't public yet.
-Soon :).
+I'm still working on some of the finishing touches (and there may be some bugs lurking).

 P.S.
  As a quick demonstration, below is a PGN (portable game notation) of a game S3BOT played against a decent chess player.